Saamik100/SpeedRead/README.md

 It fixes the second issue by constantly giving you a reminder of the word you are on by bolding it just like your finger would as a pointer.
 Notice: This only works for text you can copy and paste into the website.

-The average reeding speed is 250 WPM or a word every 240 MS. See if you can beat that time by setting the next word to be bolded at a time of your amount.
+The average reeding speed is 300 WPM or a word every 200 MS. See if you can beat that time by setting the next word to be bolded at a time of your amount.
 To test out this website and see if it improved your reading speed go to Saamik100.github.io/SpeedRead

+Notice: If you are ever reading slower than you normally read without this tool, decrease how long each word will be bolded for.